TenSketch/Iraivi/content/enquiry/_index.md

 ## Courses FAQ

-**1. Early pregnancy care:**
+**1. Pregnancy Wellness:**

-Who can attend “Early pregnancy care sessions”?
+Who can attend Pregnancy Wellness?
-The session is open to peoples who are 1 to 6 months pregnant.
+The session is open to pregnant women from early pregnancy onwards.
-Topics covered in “Early pregnancy care” sessions:
+Topics covered in Pregnancy Wellness:

+- Pregnancy nutrition
 - Prenatal bonding
-- Pregnancy nutrition & diet
-- Prenatal Exercise
+- Pregnancy-safe movement

-**2. Labor Management:**
+- Relaxation and breathing techniques

+**2. Preparing for Birth:**

-Who can attend “Labor Management” session?
+Who can attend Preparing for Birth?
-Pregnant women from 5+ months of pregnancy can attend Topics covered in “Labor Management” session
+Pregnant women from 5+ months of pregnancy can attend.
+Topics covered in Preparing for Birth:

-- Signs & Stages of Labor
+- Signs and stages of labor
-- Breathing & coping techniques
+- Breathing and coping techniques
-- Interventions
 - Birthing positions
+- Comfort measures
-- C-section
+- Common interventions

-**3. Breastfeeding:**
+**3. Breastfeeding Preparation:**

-Who can attend “Breastfeeding” session?
+Who can attend Breastfeeding Preparation?
-Pregnant women from 5 months & New moms can attend Topics covered in “Labor Management” session
+Pregnant women from 5 months and new moms can attend.
+Topics covered in Breastfeeding Preparation:

-- Golden hour after birth
+- The golden hour after birth
-- Latching positions & techniques
+- Latching positions and techniques
-- How to boost up your milk supply
+- Milk supply basics
-- Breastfeeding myths & facts
+- Breastfeeding myths and facts
-- Baby’s behavior & hunger cues
+- Baby cues and feeding patterns
-- Milk Expression & Storage
+- Milk expression and storage

-**4. Postpartum & Infant care:**
+**4. Fourth Trimester Care:**

-Who can attend “Postpartum & Infant care” session?
+Who can attend Fourth Trimester Care?
-Expecting Mom’s & New moms can attend the session Topics covered in “Labor Management” session
+Expecting mothers and new moms can attend.
+Topics covered in Fourth Trimester Care:

-- Postpartum care tips
+- Postpartum recovery
-- Newborn procedures
+- Newborn care basics
-- Bathing & Diapering
+- Bathing and diapering
-- Feeding pattern
+- Feeding and sleep routines
-- Sleeping pattern
-- Newborn Warning signs
+- Warning signs and when to seek help
-- Debunking the myths

-**5. Lactation Counselling:**
+**5. Lactation Consultation:**

 Who can attend lactation counselling?

-Breastfeeding moms and new moms with issues and doubts in breastfeeding can attend lactation counselling.
+Breastfeeding moms and new moms with issues or doubts in breastfeeding can attend lactation consultation.